Camille de Tournon-Simiane: Biography

 In the absence of the Pope, the Papal States had been incorporated as an integral part of France.
 By a decree of the Emperor, 1811, one million francs were provided to finance excavation and conservation works at Rome, of which Tournon-Simiane was in charge.
 Conservation works in the Roman forums from the Campidoglio to the Colosseum, were published in his Etudes Statistiques, 1831, in which he provided an account of the aims and scope of excavations undertaken during his administration, contrasting it with the wholesale pillaging that had taken place in 1798, under the terms of the Treaty of Tolentino.

 The most spectacular changes removed 4 metres of silt from the Forum Romanum, taking the profile down to the level of the Via Sacra.
 Medieval houses that encroached on the forum site were purchased and demolished.
 So was the convent of Santa Francesca Romana, and structures were detached from the Arch of Titus.
 The Temple of Castor and Pollux was cleared to the top of its podium, and 60,000 cubic metres of earth was removed from the Basilica of Maxentius, known as the "Temple of Peace", exposing its ancient pavement and portico.
-A volume of fully 10 metres depth of earth was removed from the three columns of Vespasian's Temple of Juppiter Tonans.
+A volume of fully 10 metres depth of earth was removed from the three columns of Vespasian's Temple of Jupiter Tonans.
 Broadly speaking, the Forum recognized in Piranesi's etchings was transformed to the forum we know today.
 After the restoration of Pius VII Giuseppe Camporese and the architect Giuseppe Valadier continued the path laid down by Tournon.

 In 1811, he married Adèle Mayneaud de Pancemont, who brought as dowry the Château de Croix, Génelard in Saône-et-Loire.